tom-aglow/laravel-nt/readme.md

 In admin panel was implemented:

 - separate middleware for admin routes (user authentication)
-- users roles and privileges (admin - superuser, moderator - can only see and accept comments to articles), gates and policies for user authorisation
+- users have roles and privileges (admin - superuser, moderator - can only see and accept comments to articles), gates and policies for user authorisation
 - adding / updating / deleting blog articles; adding image to article; setting up period when article is visible on the site
 - adding / updating / deleting article's tags
 - custom file uploader class for storing files outside public folder
 - image resizer that allows generated dinamic images via provided URL (Intervention image library was used)
-- data caching and eager loading
+- data caching with Memcached and eager loading
 - sharing variables values between all views
 - custom paginator for comment collections grouped by articles
 - casting, mutators and local scopes for models
 - visitors feedback events handler
-- mail sending via mailgun
+- mail sending via Mailgun